 Or, try a combination of the above.
 Work on the online sewing lessons and meet with a friend or teacher who can help you periodically as well.

-There are so many lessons for beginning sewing.
+There are so many lessons on sewing for beginners.
 What’s important is to sit down and start trying.

 And don’t expect perfection from the beginning.
 Remember that learning to sew takes a lot of time and practice and it’s ok if you make mistakes.